defold/doc/docs/en/manuals/physics.md

   This particular problem can be solved by setting the "Locked Rotation" property in the character's collision object.
 However, the example illustrates the core of the problem which is that the behavior of the character should be under the control of _you_, the designer/programmer and not be directly controlled by a physics simulation over which you have very limited control.

-  So it is highly recommended that you implement your player character as a Kinematic physics object.
+  So it is highly recommended that you implement your player character as a kinematic physics object.
 Use the physics engine to detect collisions and deal with collisions and object separations as you need.
 Such an approach will initially require more work, but will allow you to design and fine-tune the player experience into something really good and unique.

 (Some of the graphic assets used are made by Kenney: http://kenney.nl/assets)